hiekekeuning/student-code-quality/README.md

 ## Pre-processing

+### Settings

+Create the following values to store your local settings, such as data directories and executable directories:
+* `mySettings` of type `Settings`.
+* `myPMDSettings` of type `CPDSettings`
+* `myCPDSettings` of type `PMDSettings`

+### Issue selection

+1. Copy the payload and index files of the days below from the Blackbox server to a local folder
+   * 8 September 2014
+   * 8 December 2014
+   * 9 March 2015
+   * 8 June 2015

+2. Extract the code files from these days.
+3.
+3. Run `Main.issueSelection mySettings` that produces a csv-file with PMD output
+4. Run..
+CPD
+5.

 ### Preparing local database
 A local SQLite database is used to store the data needed for the analysis.
 <schema>